 ** FOR IMMEDIATE RELEASE **

-It’s also a great chance to be part of our exciting season-seven theme, “Uncharted: Travel to Enchanted Lands” - a concept that celebrates far-flung, exotic destinations - both physical and emotional.
+“Uncharted: Travel to Enchanted Lands” is a concept that celebrates far-flung, exotic destinations - both physical and emotional.

 “This year you’ll see original works that challenge the consensus idea that travel is only a change of physical location,” says Will Pollock, ARTvision’s founding director and curator.
 “I am deeply proud of all that our artists have done, and will continue to do, when they accept this year’s theme as an artistic challenge.”